10 Red Flags To Watch For To Avoid Getting Scammed

 1. Phishing

-Phishing is a general term for any email or text sent by someone pretending to be affiliated with a source you trust, like your bank or even a close friend.
-Many phishing messages contain a link the sender wants you to click on, because it will likely make your personal information or computer vulnerable in a way they can exploit.
+Phishing describes any email or text sent by someone pretending to be affiliated with a source you trust, like your bank or a close friend.
+Many phishing messages contain sketchy links you shouldn’t click on (see above).

 scams